CHALLENGES FOR WOMEN HOME BASED WORKERS OF KARACHI

 • In addition to this, supervision of ration distribution ensuring inclusion of all is important in order to avoid any biasness.
 Workers who earn a salary and are able to bear expenses should be supported in business related activities through provision of interest free loans. • The underprivileged workers who are unable to get the minimum wage, should be provided monthly/fortnightly ration or money schemes by government such as, ‘EHSAAS program’ for a period of three months ensuring amount equal to minimum wage of the province.

 • Provision of household Ration cards should be introduced in order to limit social interaction and ensure provision of ration.

 • Lists of beneficiaries of the Ehsaas relief programme needs to be updated in order to include persons who were slightly above the poverty line/PMT score but have now fallen under it.
 Women Home-based workers (micro level own account and piece rate workers) are a confirmed group to have fallen under the poverty line.

 • Community level socio-demographic and economic data collected by CSOs must be used.
 Based on this data, local CSOs can immediately reach out to community members who need assistance.

-• In addition to this, people who earn up to minimum wage on normal bases, should be either exempted or at least be given compensation in gas, water and electricity bills.
-This will not only eliminate the burden of expenses from them, it will minimize the household expenditure. • The HBWs leaders across city should be provided master training sessions for creating awareness among the community groups preventing them from inflicting with virus.
+• In addition to this, people who earn up to minimum wage on normal bases should be either exempted or at least be given compensation in gas, water, and electricity bills.
+This will not only eliminate the burden of expenses from them, it will minimize the household expenditure. • The HBWs leaders across the city should be provided master training sessions for creating awareness among the community groups preventing them from inflicting with viruses.

-• The women home workers need a legal social protection as under the Sindh HBWs Act, 2018.
+• The women’s home workers need legal social protection as under the Sindh HBWs Act, 2018.